shui-clouds/seneca-stats-service/README.md

 1. Start the API in ["live"](https://sst.dev/docs/live/) mode
 2. Watch for changes and hot reload

+Since the database cluster is in a VPC, run: `sudo npx sst tunnel install`.
+This allows us to connect to our db from local machine.

+> Alternatively, you can run `npx sst deploy` to deploy the code to Lambda, and hit the API without running in "live" mode.

 To view your database with Drizzle Studio: go to `https://local.drizzle.studio/`